alexnguyen9/Plankton-CNN/README.md

       * `Opt_val_loss` contains the validation loss for the alternative optimization algorithms
       * `Opt_val_acc` contains the validation accuracy for the alternative optimization algorithms

-A report and presentation can be found in the repo for a more complete explanation of what I did for the project.